Dorothy Day: Catholic Worker Movement

 Like many newspapers of the day, including those for which Day had been writing, it was an unapologetic example of advocacy journalism.
-It provided coverage of strikes and explored working conditions, especially women and African American workers, and explained papal teaching on social issues.
+It provided coverage of strikes and explored working conditions, especially for women and African American workers, and explained papal teaching on social issues.
 Its viewpoint was partisan and stories were designed to move its readers to take action locally, for example, by patronizing laundries recommended by the Laundry Workers' Union.
 Its advocacy of federal child labor laws put it at odds with the American Church hierarchy from its first issue.
-Still, Day censored some of Maurin's attacks on the Church hierarchy and tried to have a collection of the paper's issues presented to Pope Pius XI in 1935.
+Still, Day removed some of Maurin's critiques of the Church hierarchy and tried to have a collection of the paper's issues presented to Pope Pius XI in 1935.

 The paper's principal competitor in distribution and ideology was the Communist Daily Worker.
 Day opposed its atheism, its advocacy of "class hatred" and violent revolution, and its opposition to private property.
 The first issue of the Catholic Worker asked: "Is it not possible to be radical and not atheist?" and celebrated its distribution in Union Square on May Day as a direct challenge to the Communists.
 Day defended government relief programs like the Civilian Conservation Corps that the Communists ridiculed.
 The Daily Worker responded by mocking the Catholic Worker for its charity work and expressing sympathy for landlords when calling evictions morally wrong.
 In this fight, the Church hierarchy backed Day's movement and Commonweal, a Catholic journal that expressed a wide range of viewpoints, said that Day's background positioned her well for her mission: "There are few laymen in this country who are so completely conversant with Communist propaganda and its exponents."
 During this time, she became friends with many Catholic authors, including John C. Cort and Harry Sylvester.
 Sylvester dedicated his fourth novel, Moon Gaffney, to Day and Cort.

 Over several decades, the Catholic Worker attracted such writers and editors as Michael Harrington, Ammon Hennacy, Thomas Merton, and Daniel Berrigan.
 From the publishing enterprise came a "house of hospitality", a shelter that provided food and clothing to the poor of the Lower East Side and then a series of farms for communal living.
 The movement quickly spread to other cities in the United States and to Canada and the United Kingdom.
 More than 30 independent but affiliated Catholic Worker communities had been founded by 1941.